Form larger structures with Structural Patterns!

-Structural patterns are concerned about the composition of classes and objects to form larger structures.
-These define how each component or entity should be structured to achieve flexible modules that need to interconnect with each other to form a larger system.
+Structural patterns are related to the composition of classes and objects in order to form larger structures.
+They define how each component or entity should be structured to achieve flexible modules that need to interconnect with each other to form a larger system.

 Within the structural patterns, there are class patterns and object patterns, the difference between these two is that class patterns describe how inheritance can be used to provide more usable interfaces, while object patterns describe how objects can be arranged into larger structures using object compositing, or by nesting objects within others.